How to deploy FastAPI on cPanel using Uvicorn

 Open Terminal on cPanel

-Paste and run the command you copied in step 5, you can also install other packages with Pip here.
-Then run Uvicorn with this command.
+Paste and run the command you copied in step 5; you can also install other packages with Pip in this place.

 uvicorn main:app --host 0.0.0.0 --port 8000